ovelny/amulet/README.md

 # amulet
-Wiki and knowledge base for web security, linux &amp; more.
+Wiki and knowledge base for web pentesting, linux &amp; more.

 ## Convention rules